zestyxyz/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-Building infrastructure and monetization solutions for the open metaverse.
+Building the spatial web at the intersection of web3 and XR.

 The best way to get in touch with us is by joining our Discord here: https://discord.gg/7d7agTbmKf